Preview & Edit

 One common characteristic of Yōkai is their liminality, or "in-betweenness."
 They are creatures of the borderlands, living on the edge of town, or in the mountains between villages, or in the eddies of a river running between two rice fields.
 They often appear at twilight, that gray time when the familiar seems strange and faces become indistinguishable.
 They lurk at crossroads.

-Many experiences lack the appropriate language to feel whole.
-Especially in the realm of feelings and emotions.
-Like a deep longing for the impossible, a sense of alienation when we return to a place we once loved or the fickleness of spring.
+Many experiences lack the appropriate language to feel whole, especially in the realm of feelings and emotions, like a deep longing for the impossible, a sense of alienation when we return to places we once loved, or the fickleness of spring.
 A primary focus of The Examined Life is to pull those feelings together and present them, to try to make sense of the unspeakable things that make us human.

 Pause - Bench